 Having said this, however mighty this website builder may seem, it’s definitely not infallible and its users know it.
 If you’ve been using WordPress, you’ve probably already hit a few proverbial walls in the form of server errors and WordPress issues that left you feeling clueless and powerless.

 To this end, what you need to know is that you’re not the only one experiencing these error messages and that there is a way to fix them.
 Fortunately, WordPress offers all the tools and resources you need to get out of the rut – WordPress Support comes either as a free helping guide or as paid services (personal, premium or business).

 To identify the problem, you need to know whether the problem is with a WordPress plugin, Theme or during installation for example, or with a built-in WordPress feature such as the text editor.
 Write down the error message you receive, or the incorrect behavior you observe like 503 service unavailable error.

 Read More: How To Test Your WordPress Site For Errors

-This guide contains information on solving common WordPress problems, dealing with comment spam and even troubleshooting problems with design and layout.
+In this article, we will learn about some of the most common WordPress errors and how to resolve them correctly.
+This guide contains information on solving common WordPress problems, dealing with comment spam, and troubleshooting design and layout problems.
 So, let’s explore the errors and their solutions one by one below.

 Most Common WordPress Errors